Vectorial phase retrieval in super-resolution polarization microscopy: Conclusions

 \section{Conclusions}

-A methodology and phase retrieval algorithm were presented for the characterization of birefringent distributions at the pupil plane from stacks of PSFs.
-In particular, it was shown that, for polarization-dependent systems, aberrations should be modeled as a birefringent pupil encoding both scalar and polarization deviations from the ideal system, and that the use of polarization diversity is essential for its proper characterization.
+A methodology and phase retrieval algorithm were presented for the characterization of birefringent distributions at the pupil plane (BDPP) from stacks of PSFs.
+In particular, it was shown that, for polarization-dependent systems, aberrations should be modeled as a BDPP encoding both scalar and polarization deviations from the ideal system, and that the use of polarization diversity is essential for its proper characterization.
 The software program \textsc{pyPSFstack} created and used for the modeling and retrieval presented in this work is freely available.
-In particular, the birefringent pupil retrieval implementation based on \textsc{PyTorch} makes this software flexible and customizable, as shown in this work by incorporating several optimization parameters apart from those used to describe the birefringent pupil, as well as the blurring models presented in Ref. \cite{alemancastaneda2022using} while always keeping a manageable running time.
-Additionally, this software can also be used for the retrieval of scalar pupils, as shown in the Supplement for a mask known as the tetrapod \cite{shechtman2014optimal}.
+In particular, the BDPP retrieval implementation based on \textsc{PyTorch} makes this software flexible and customizable.
+This is shown in this work by incorporating several optimization parameters apart from those used to describe the BDPP, as well as the blurring models presented in Ref.~\onlinecite{alemancastaneda2022using}.
+Even when considering these extra parameters and models the runtime remains manageable.
+Additionally, this software can also be used for the retrieval of scalar BDPPs, as shown in the SM Sec.
+SVII for a mask known as the tetrapod.\cite{shechtman2014optimal}

-While here it was assumed that the sources used for the characterization were unpolarized, the retrieval model and algorithm presented can be easily adapted to sources that are dipolar, partially polarized, or with a fixed orientation such as the ones present in molecules fixed on a surface\cite{Hullman:2021} or in DNA origami \cite{Adamczyk:2022,Hubner:2021}.
-Likewise, this model can also be used to find optimal scalar or birefringent pupils minimizing a particular combination of the Cramèr-Rao bounds for the parameters to be extracted from the shape of the PSFs.
-Finally, note that there are some modifications that could be implemented to the retrieval algorithm that might allow it to converge faster, such as the use of stochastic gradient descent, where only a given set of diversities are used during each iteration, or a spectral initialization \cite{candes2015phase}.
+While it was assumed that the sources used for the characterization were unpolarized, the retrieval model and algorithm presented here can be easily adapted to sources that are dipolar, partially polarized, or with a fixed orientation such as molecules fixed on a surface\cite{Hullman:2021} or in DNA origami.\cite{Adamczyk:2022,Hubner:2021} Likewise, this model can also be used to find optimal scalar or BDPPs minimizing a particular combination of the Cramèr-Rao bounds for the parameters to be extracted from the shape of the PSFs.
+Finally, note that there are some modifications that could be implemented in the retrieval algorithm that might allow a faster convergence, such as the use of stochastic gradient descent, where only a given set of measurements are used during each iteration, or spectral initialization.\cite{candes2015phase}